jonasbn/til/rust/learn_rust.md

 - `Cargo.lock`, meta data on dependencies for our application/library
 - `src/`, our source directory

-Now we are ready to compile
+And we are ready to compile, which can be done using `cargo`

 ```bash
 $ cargo build